Here were go again.

-Last year, I wrote how we should abolish the age old idea of DTS.
+Last year, I wrote how we should abolish the age old idea of DST.
 It’s archaic.
 It’s pointless.
 And I plain just don’t like it.
-Studies have proven DTS do not account for higher productivity.
-Nor does it help agricultural.
-Alberta’s planning on turfing it – private members bill pending.
+Studies have proven DST do not account for higher productivity.
+Nor does it help agriculture.
+Alberta’s planning on turfing DST – private members bill pending.

 In 1966, Saskatchewan – the land of John Deere and oats – opted out of Daylight Saving.
-It makes you wonder if the song is worth dancing to.
-Okay, the song’s always worth dancing to, but that’s not my point.
 Saskatchewan didn’t poo-poo daylight saving because it was too complicated.
 They knew it wasn’t, say, thirteen hours, and they had to find a place for it.

-It’s Daylights Saving.
+It’s Daylights Saving Time.
 Not the 2009 Grey Cup. *extra man. cough*

 I’m tired of punching buttons on my oven and microwave.
 And in this day and age, I shouldn’t have to.
 After Sunday morning at 2 a.m.
 CT, I’m finished with Daylight Saving.